Hope of Israel Ministries (Ecclesia of YEHOVAH):

 The Plan of YEHOVAH God Unveiled!

 As we have already seen, in discussions of the previous holy days of YEHOVAH God, the Fall Festivals picture the whole Plan of YEHOVAH.
-The Feast of Rosh Hoshana pictures the call to Repentance (the blowing of trumpets of warning) and the return of the Messiah, followed by the Day of Atonement, or Yom Kippur, which pictures the Judgment Day when the Messiah judges the world.
-This holy day is followed by the seven day Feast of Sukkot, or "Ingathering," which pictures the Millennial Reign of YEHOVAH God and the Messiah, for 1,000 years (Rev. 20:10-4).
-The last day of this feast, the seventh or final day, called Hoshanna Rabbah (The Great Hoshannas), pictures the final day of salvation or harvest -- the Great White Throne judgment, which occurs at the close of the Millennium (Rev. 20:5-14).
+The Feast of Rosh Hoshana pictures the call to Repentance (the blowing of trumpets of warning) and the return of the Messiah, followed by the Day of Atonement, or Yom Kippur, which pictures the Judgment Day when the Messiah judges Israel.
+This holy day is followed by the seven day Feast of Sukkot, or "Ingathering," which pictures the Millennial Reign of YEHOVAH God and the Messiah, for 1,000 years (Revelation 20:10-4).
+The last day of this feast, the seventh or final day, called Hoshanna Rabbah (The Great Hoshannas), pictures the final day of salvation or harvest -- the Great White Throne judgment, which occurs at the close of the Millennium (Revelation 20:5-14).

 "New Heavens and a New Earth"